 An experienced real estate attorney will make sure that all the “i’s” are dotted and “t’s” are crossed so that everything goes smoothly at closing.

 Your attorney will coordinate with your real estate agent, mortgage lender and title company have all the paperwork ready to be signed, that the seller has met all of the terms of the contract and that the deed is properly recorded with the county courthouse.
 As a home buyer, you can come prepared with all the proper financial information, transaction-related documents and identification you will need.
 Your attorney will tell you everything you need to bring.

 The home buying process can be daunting.
 Especially for first-time home buyers.
 The lawyers at Perry, Bundy, Plyler and Long LLP will help you navigate each step of the process from beginning to end.
-We have over 110 years of experience helping North Carolina families buy their dream homes.
+We have over serving Union County since 1980 helping North Carolina families buy their dream homes.
 Give us a call at 704-289-2519 to schedule an appointment with one of our real estate attorneys.